 As we all know, it takes a LOT of people to handle all of the responsibilities necessary to serve each other on Sunday morning and we are SO THANKFUL for everyone's willingness to jump in to help.
 Redeemer is blessed with worship leaders and a team of musicians that lead us in vibrant Christ-centered worship every Sunday.
 Redeemer Kids has a plethora of volunteers, as well as an incredible volunteer coordinator that keeps things running smoothly.
 Youth ministry consists of men and women who are so giving of their time and energy to serve and share life with the teenagers in our community.
 From the cafe, to building maintenance, to decorating, to the myriad of youth ministry activities, the list goes on and on.
 If you're new to Redeemer, know that you are invited to find out where your gifts can be used in seeing the Kingdom come!

 Drew has been married to his wonderful wife, Diane, for 10 years.
-They have 3 little girls (Anna, Evelyn, and Emma) and one boy (Luke) who all have the wonderful opportunity to grow up in this community.
+They have 3 girls (Anna, Evelyn, and Emma) and 1 little boy (Luke) who have all grown up in this community.
 After completing his undergraduate degree at Furman University, Drew worked in the city for a few years, and then returned to school to study at Reformed Theological Seminary to obtain a Masters Degree in Divinity.
-Diane and Drew love being a part of this community, raising their family here, and can often be found taking walks, at the playground, or congregating with neighbors on their front porch!
+Diane and Drew love being a part of this community, raising their family here, and can often be found taking walks, at the playground, or spending time with neighbors on their front porch!

 After moving to Georgia, they found a church home in Forest Park, GA.
 It was there that Leon finally understood the Gospel and the Lord radically saved him.
 Soon, he began to sense a call to preaching ministry.
 Believing that this call was from the Lord, Leon preached his first sermon on February 17th, 2006, one day before his 18th birthday.
 That summer he would intern at his home church and receive several more opportunities to preach and teach God’s Word.